LaGuardia Airport: LaGuardia Airport

 Newark Airport began renovations, but could not keep up with the new Queens airport, which TIME called "the most pretentious land and seaplane base in the world".
-Even before the project was completed LaGuardia had won commitments from the five largest airlines (Pan American Airways, American, United, Eastern Air Lines and Transcontinental and Western Air) to begin using the new field as soon as it opened.
+Even before the project was completed, LaGuardia had won commitments from the five largest airlines (Pan American Airways, American, United, Eastern Air Lines, and Transcontinental and Western Air) to begin using the new field as soon as it opened.
 Pan Am's transatlantic Boeing 314 flying boats moved to La Guardia from Port Washington in 1940.
-During World War II the airport was used to train aviation technicians and as a logistics field.
+During World War II, the airport was used to train aviation technicians and as a logistics field.
 Transatlantic landplane airline flights started in late 1945; some continued after Idlewild (now John F. Kennedy International) opened in July 1948, but the last ones shifted to Idlewild in April 1951.

 Newspaper accounts alternately referred to the airfield as New York Municipal Airport and LaGuardia Field until the modern name was officially applied when the airport moved to Port of New York Authority control under a lease with New York City on June 1, 1947.

-LaGuardia opened with four runways at 45-degree angles to each other, the longest (13/31) being 6000 ft.
+LaGuardia opened with four runways at 45°-degree angles to each other, the longest (13/31) being 6000 ft.
 Runway 18/36 was closed soon after a United DC-4 ran off the south end in 1947; runway 9/27 (4,500 ft) was closed around 1958, allowing LaGuardia's terminal to expand northward after 1960.
-Circa 1961 runway 13/31 was shifted northeastward to allow construction of a parallel taxiway (such amenities being unknown when LGA was built) and in 1965–66 both remaining runways were extended to their present 7000 ft.
+Around 1961, runway 13/31 was shifted northeastward to allow construction of a parallel taxiway (such amenities being unknown when LGA was built), and in 1965–66, both remaining runways were extended to their present 7000 ft.

-The April 1957 Official Airline Guide shows 283 weekday fixed-wing departures from LaGuardia: 126 American, 49 Eastern, 33 Northeast, 31 TWA, 29 Capital and 15 United.
+The April 1957 Official Airline Guide shows 283 weekday fixed-wing departures from LaGuardia: 126 American, 49 Eastern, 33 Northeast, 31 TWA, 29 Capital, and 15 United.
 American's flights included 26 nonstops to Boston and 27 to Washington National (mostly Convair 240s).
 Jet flights (United 727s to Cleveland and Chicago) started on June 1, 1964.